 What is shared hosting?

-In shared hosting users share the resources of a computer server like RAM Memory, hard disk space, internet bandwidth, processor performance and so on.
-This hosting is most commonly used because it’s the cheapest, and meets the basic needs.
-But imagine that you share a server with the web site that offers downloading music and has a large number of visitors, where many visitors download music at the same time.
-This will make your website easy to “suppress” which means significantly extend the load time of your website!
+In shared hosting users share the resources of a computer server like RAM Memory, hard disk space, internet bandwidth, processor performance, and so on.
+This hosting is most commonly used because it’s the cheapest and meets basic needs.
+But imagine that you share a server with a website that offers downloading music and has a large number of visitors, where many visitors download music at the same time.
+This will make your website easy to “suppress” which means significantly extending the load time of your website!
 Since we know already how important website speed is, we’ll learn some new techniques for daily work on the server settings to improve our website speed.

 Believe it or not: